stefanhansatos/gitpitch-template/what/PITCHME.md

 - The binary structure consists of two parts |
     - one represents information |
     - one represents relevance or interest |
-- i.e. double stranded line of bits  |
+- Representation is a double stranded line of bits  |
-- As a binary tree |
-    - one represents a subtree |
-    - one represents a leaf in it |